spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-inventory-management-packaging-units-feature-integration.md

 * Add such a product offer to the cart.
 * Place an order.
-* Make sure that `spy_product_offer_reservation` contains a new row, which has reserved the quantity equal to the amount of the bought packaging unit.
+* Make sure that `spy_oms_product_offer_reservation` contains a new row, which has reserved the quantity equal to the amount of the bought packaging unit.

 {% endinfo_block %}